 LGS is one of 2,000 similar organizations throughout the country who train individuals to take on and solve important community issues!

-How much time is required to participate in LGS?
+How much time is required to participate in the LGS flagship program?

 Because there is more interest than available space, LGS is selective.
 In order to create the best experience for each class, it is important that the class be as diverse as possible.
-LGS is looking for people representing all business sectors, for profit, non-profit and government; people with volunteer experience or no volunteer experience; both genders; all ages; all ethnicities and physical abilities.
-Anyone interested in the program can download the application from this web site.
-The deadline for application is right after Labor Day each year (please click on the ‘apply’ button at the top of this page for exact deadline).
+LGS is looking for people representing all business sectors, for profit, non-profit and government; people with volunteer experience or no volunteer experience; all genders; all ages; all races and ethnicity and physical abilities.
+The deadline for application can be found by clicking the ‘apply’ button at the top of this page.
 Every applicant is interviewed by LGS alumni.
 Selection and notification of approximately 50 people is made in November.

-Tuition is $3,750.
-There is a $200 discount if tuition is paid in full by the end of the acceptance year.
-Tuition includes an overnight retreat, 10 class days and a graduation ceremony for friends and family.
+Tuition is $3,850 and is due upon acceptance.
+Tuition includes an opening retreat, 10 class days and a graduation ceremony.
 Along with class materials, lunch, beverages and snacks are provided on each class day.
 Partial scholarships are available and are typically reserved for those representing a non-profit organization.
 Payment plans are available upon acceptance and with a discussion with LGS Executive Director.